mastaehe/bonsaiai.github.io/source/includes/examples/_overview.html.md

 If you have any suggestions of examples you'd like to see us implement please [contact the support team][2].

-### Basic Walkthrough Examples
+### Custom Simulator Examples
-* **Basic Simulator**: A project called *Find the Center* which walks you through how to create a simple Inkling file that connects to a basic python simulator.
+* **Basic Python Simulator**: A project called *Find the Center* which walks you through how to create a simple Inkling file that connects to a basic python simulator.
+* **SimPy Simulator**: A basic example of how to use SimPy to simulate a scenario.
+This one is an elevator dropping people off on 3 floors.

 ### OpenAI Gym Examples
 * **Cart Pole**: A simple control problem where a cart must make a simple move to keep a pole balanced on top.